 Hands on “Pack your own York Boat” Exhibit

-- Play Fort: Kids will love playing on the swing, climber, gallery (raised walkway) and bastion in this mini sized fort.
+- Play Fort: Kids will love playing on the swing, climber, gallery (raised walkway) and bastion in this mini-sized replica fort.

 - David Thompson Puppet Show: This lively half hour show runs daily at 2 pm on weekends and is fun for all ages!
 We loved it!
 Listen carefully for David Thompson’s nicknames (the real one and a silly one)!